C A T

 His workshop at the North Pole has been cruising along for centuries, but Santa

-modeling, restructuring, pay increases, or bellowing orders.
+about modeling, restructuring, pay increases, or bellowing orders.
 It is about people

 believing in change and wanting it to happen.